 Most of the time, electrolytes are found in our food and water, but recently those amounts of important salts and minerals have been depleted from the soil from erosion and water from filtration.

-So when you are found depleted from a night drinking too much alcohol, from sickness, or from an athletic event, you can drink an electrolyte replacement drink and start to feel better.
+So when you are found depleted from a night drinking too much alcohol, from sickness, or from an athletic event, you can drink an electrolyte replacement drink (or electrolyte beverage) and start to feel better.

 If you were coming to this investigation thinking that we would only be recommending “natural” products, you may want to do a u-turn.
 In terms of electrolyte replacement drinks, the industry is full of unnatural things because they’ve found that bioavailability is more important when you are trying to avoid getting sicker or going to the hospital.
 So if you are willing to take a Tylenol or Advil over-the-counter medication (OTC) for when you are in pain, you should also be willing to drink something partially synthetic when you are in need of fast electrolyte replacement.

 People Benefitting From Electrolyte Replacement Drinks

 The four main categories of people who benefit the most from electrolyte replacement supplement drinks are:

 - Athletes (or anyone working really hard, sweating, and getting lots of activity) or endurance athletes

 - Someone who is hungover from drinking too much alcohol,

 - Someone who has been ill like from having a cold or the flu,